-In a state where everything political is offensive an already infamous campaign ad from gubernatorial hopeful Jeanne Ives raises the bar.
+In a state where everything political is offensive an infamous campaign ad from gubernatorial hopeful Jeanne Ives raised the bar.
 This is a difficult feat in a state with a history of outrageous campaign spots that often have a tenuous connection to the facts.
 The truth is there is nothing particularly striking or distasteful about her ad except that it challenges national Democratic Party values the GOP allowed itself to be bullied into accepting.

 I didn’t notice anything in Ives’ campaign ad that wasn’t true.
 Maybe that’s why the anger from people who should be hardened to rough and tumble Illinois politics.
 Illinois has a history of ignoring the truth, including the harsh reality of its economic demise.
 Our state has been ruined many times over by bad government and the simple refusal to confront facts.

 The responses to this campaign ad were predictable, but the heated response from Illinois Republican Party Chairman Tim Schneider that was posted on the Cook County GOP website was worse than anything in the video.
 Schneider demanded an apology and charged that Ives’ ad was an attack on Illinois residents.